Saqib Nisar

 Mian Saqib Nisar (born 18 January 1954) is a Pakistani jurist who served as the 25th Chief Justice of Pakistan from 31 December 2016 till 17 January 2019.
 He was previously the federal Law Secretary.
 He was also a visiting professor of law at the University of the Punjab, teaching constitutional law.

 Ascended as a judge of the Supreme Court on 18 February 2010, he was elevated as chief justice when Justice Anwar Zaheer Jamali reached his constitutionally set retiring age.

 Early life and education

 Nisar was born in 1954 in Lahore, West Punjab, into a Punjabi Muslim Arain family.
 His father, Mian Nisar was an advocate.
-Nisar was educated at the Cathedral High School no 1 in Lahore where he matriculated and enrolled at Government College University (GCU) where he graduated with a B.A. degree in 1977.
+Nisar was educated at the Cathedral High School, Lahore where he matriculated and enrolled at Government College University (GCU) where he graduated with a B.A. degree in 1977.
 He later joined Punjab University Law College where he secured LLB in civil law in 1980.
 He took active part in co-curricular activities during his study.
 He was also a part of Law College's debating society.

 While being an undergraduate student at the GCU Lahore, he was selected to be a member of the international delegation representing Pakistan in International Youth Conference held in Tripoli in Libya in 1973.